innotrade/enapso-graphdb-admin/README.md

 </summary>

 **Caution!
 This deletes the user including all assigned authorities (roles)!
 This operation cannot be undone!**
-Deletes a user from the Graph Database instance: if security is on then for Deleting User, the user role needs to be Administrator else operation is not performed
+Deletes a user from the graph database instance: if security is on then for Deleting User, the user role needs to be Administrator else operation is not performed

 ```javascript